openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-The modifier *protected* indicates that a class member or constructor is accessible only within their declaring class and classes derived from such declaring class, i.e., a protected member *M* declared in a class *C* can be accessed only within the class body of *C* or of a class derived from *C*.
+The modifier *protected* indicates that a class member or a constructor is accessible only within its declaring class, and classes derived from that declaring class, i.e., a protected member *M* declared in a class *C* can be accessed only within the class body of *C*, or of a class derived from *C*.

 .. code-block:: typescript
    :linenos: